-When we creating a project on the Google Developers console Google give can keep track of which application are making requests to their APIs and make sure that the API is not being extremely spammed by one application.
+When we creating a project on the Google Dev console, Google keeps track of which applications are making requests to their APIs and make sure that the API is not being extremely spammed by one application.

-Let’s start to play with Google Developers console for achieving the Google APIs.
+Let’s start to play with the Google Developers console for achieving the Google APIs.

 In this tutorial, I’m going to add the Analytics API for our project but you can get any API to follow this tutorial.

-After register at Google Developers console, bellow screen will be appearing.
+After register at the Google Developers Console, the below screen will be appearing.

-Now click on ‘Create Project’ button.
-A popup will appear, here you enter your ‘Project Name’
+Now click on the ‘Create Project’ button.
+A popup will appear, where you enter your ‘Project Name’

-Click on ‘Create’ button.
-Your project will be created and enqueue in Console project list.
+Click on the ‘Create’ button.
+Your project will be created and enqueue in the Console project list.

 Check your Mailing address and set the name of your project that is showing to the user.

-We have now created our 1st project on Google Developers console successfully.
+We have now created our 1st project on the Google Developers console successfully.

-After creating a project lets discuss something about Google APIs.
-Google has a list of APIs that they open for the community to use them.
+After creating a project let's discuss something about Google APIs.
+Google has a list of APIs in Google API Console that they open for the community to use them.
 Most of them are free while few are paid, you’ll have to pay for use of them.

 In the Google Developers console under the API Manager -> overview

 You can see the list of all popular Google APIs that you can be accessed.
-In the start of the tutorial, I’m saying that I’ll use the Analytics API, but you can use any other API for your project along this tutorial.
-Awesome?
+At the start of the tutorial, I’m saying that I’ll use the Analytics API, but you can use any other API for your project along with this tutorial.

-I’m writing another post for adding Analytics API into with your website.
+I’m writing another post about adding Analytics API to your website.
 Enabling Analytics API with your website

 After Enable API.
-That API is adding in your project.
+That API is adding to your project.
 There you can see a tab with Overview, Usage, and Quotes option.

-Overview: gives you the information about that API.
-You can read more about API
+Overview: This gives you the information about that API.
+You can read more about Google APIs

-Usage: tells you how many request you’re have made to the API
+Usage: tells you how many requests you’re have made to the API

 Quotas: gives you information about the default quota for the API.
 By default, you’re allowed a limited number of requests with respect to the API per each day.